-Further rehabilitation services are offered by the Kingston Centre and the Mount Eliza Geriatric Centre; by the Commonwealth Department of Veterans' Affairs through the Rehabilitation Unit in Heidelberg and by the Commonwealth Department of Social Security through rehabilitation centres at Glen Waverley, Toorak, Ballarat, and Geelong; and by the Mental Health Division of the Victorian Health Commission through the Willsmere Hospital Rehabilitation Unit.
-The Austin Hospital spinal injuries unit provides a State-wide service for those who suffered from paraplegia or quadriplegia as a result of an accident or injury.
+Further rehabilitation services are offered by the Kingston Centre and the Mt Eliza Geriatric Centre; the Commonwealth Department of Veterans' Affairs through the Rehabilitation Unit in Heidelberg; the Commonwealth Department of Social Security through rehabilitation centres at Glen Waverley, Toorak, Ballarat, and Geelong; and by the Mental Health Division of the Victorian Health Commission through the Willsmere Hospital Rehabilitation Unit.
+The Austin Hospital spinal injuries unit provides a Statewide service for those who suffered from paraplegia or quadriplegia as a result of an accident or injury.

 Many hospitals provide nursing home and domiciliary support services.
 The Victorian Health Commission provides a domiciliary medical and physiotherapy service to poliomyelitis and multiple sclerosis patients throughout the State.
-The development of the community health centre and day centre network will enable more physically handicapped persons to obtain medical care at a regional/local level.
+The development of the community health centre and day centre network will enable more physically handicapped persons to obtain medical, paramedical, and nursing care at a regional/local level.

 Several independent voluntary organisations provide medical and paramedical services (usually in association with specialists from public hospitals) in addition to their educative or other training functions.
-These include the Spastic Children's Society of Victoria, Yooralla Society of Victoria, Royal Victorian Institute for the Blind, Multiple Sclerosis

-Society, and the Association for the Blind.
+These include the Spastic Society, Yooralla Society of Victoria, Royal Victorian Institute for the Blind, Multiple Sclerosis Society, and the Association for the Blind.
 Most have medical panels and/or honorary medical consultants advising the particular organisation.